lakshyagauriyan/mentorness/README.md

 Mentorness Internship Program:
-Welcome to the Second Major Project done by me during the internship program from Mentorness.
+Welcome to the Projects done by me during the internship program from Mentorness.
 This repository contains:
+Game Behaviour Analysis using SQL.
 Airplane Crashes Analysis using Microsoft PowerBI.

 Tools Used:
+1. Microsoft SQL Server for Analysis.
-1. Microsoft PowerBI For Analysis.
+2. Microsoft PowerBI For Analysis.
-2. Microsoft Office for Powerpoint Presentations and Excel for cleaning and standardizing the data.
+3. Microsoft Office for Powerpoint Presentations and Excel for cleaning and standardizing the data.

 How to Use:
 To access the analyses: